atom-morgan/atom-morgan.github.io/_posts/2018-06-05-data-types-in-javascript.md

 ## Introduction

 In the [previous tutorial](http://atom-morgan.github.io/hello-world-in-javascript/) we took our first look at JavaScript by writing three variations of a "Hello, world" program using JavaScript in a `.html` file, JavaScript in a REPL, and finally JavaScript in a `.js` file.
-In those programs we briefly introduced the concept of a string by passing the string `'Hello, world!'` to `console.log()`.
+In those programs we briefly introduced the concept of a string by passing the string `Hello, world!` to `console.log()`.

 In this tutorial we're going to take another look at the JavaScript we wrote and introduce some of the other data types that are available to us.